Your Guide to Industrial Heat Pump Installation

 The three diagrams above are basic diagrams and the heat pumps will have additional items such as desuperheaters and subcoolers.
 The hot water can then be used in any number of ways within a purpose designed system to make use of the energy in many possible applications such as hot water heating (domestic & Washdown) , space heating of production areas or even within the process of preheating materials/product.

-Balance is crucial for heat pumps.
+Balance is crucial for an industrial heat pump.
 It is important that you have a consistent heat source when refrigeration is required to work.
 It is imperative to map the refrigeration system load against the load profile for the heating requirement.

 A strong correlation between heating and cooling loads are perfect for heat pumps systems.
 Heat pumps will work when the load is even but not at corresponding times but this will require an element of storage for the hot water and more controls around how the system operates.
 It is also important to consider how load is affected by season and market.
 Is there more heat required in hotter months when the refrigeration system may be operating more often.
 Similarly if in the food industry is the product seasonal and how will this affect the operation of the heat pump.